Install, Configure & Use of Rclone

 - Unless you know what you are doing, leave the

-root folderblank and press Enter.
-Leave Service Account Credentials JSON file path blank also, again press Enter.
+service_account_fileblank and press Enter.
 Then typento choose to not edit advanced config and press Enter.

 - Copy the

-rclone authorize "drive" "your_token"command from your Ultra terminal and paste it on your local PC's terminal.
+rclone authorize "drive" "your_token"command from your Ultra terminal and paste it on your local PC's terminal (run as administrator).
 This will open your browser automatically. - Refer to the earlier section of installing Rclone on your local PC if required.

 - Go back to the terminal of your local PC.
 Rclone will have generated a code, which you must copy.